 For the theater we expect presenters to talk in "Ted" style.
 You will get a headset microphone, and we recommend you to use our presentation system with wireless control.
 Walk around freely, absorb the audience with your presence!
 We'll record the talk with 3 or 4 cameras.

 Feel free to engage with your audience and ask them questions to test if your message arrives.
 Please skip the awkward Q&A in the end.
 Just invite people to walk to the stage to or meet with you in the cafe.

 We are inviting proposals for papers, to be presented during the Blender Conference.
 We are accepting papers on a wide range of Blender development related topics, including:

-Selected applicants will be notified before September 1, 2014.
-All selected applicants will be asked to deliver full papers and documentation for publication on the Blender Conference website by the end of September 2014.
+Selected applicants will be notified August 10, 2017 latest.
+All selected applicants will be asked to deliver full papers and documentation for publication on the Blender Conference website by the October 10, 2017.

-Per selected presentation we offer one free conference ticket (including lunch, drinks, joint dinner).
-For speakers flying in outside of Europe we’ve reserved a small fee (sufficient for covering some days hotel).
+Per selected presentation we offer one 50% discounted conference ticket (including lunch, drinks).
 Please note that all participants are responsible for their own travel and accommodation.
 We will be posting a list of hotels and hostels on the Blender Conference website.

 For those of you who will not submit a proposal but are interested in attending the conference, please feel free to send us your suggestions or comments.
 Information on registration for the conference will be posted on the website over the next months.
 We also anticipate facilitating informal, open sessions for people to network, share new ideas and gain insight into the work of other Blender developers and artists.
 So please do send us your feedback!
 We look forward to hearing from you!
 Ton Roosendaal, Chairman Blender Foundation conference(at)blender.org